Parables of Jesus from the Book of Matthew

 The Heart of Man - Matthew 15:10-20

-But Peter said to him, "Explain the parable to us."
-And he said, "Are you also still without understanding?
-Do you not see that whatever goes into the mouth passes into the stomach, and so passes on?
-But what comes out of the mouth proceeds from the heart, and this defiles a man.
-For out of the heart come evil thoughts, murder, adultery, fornication, theft, false witness, slander.
-These are what defile a man; but to eat with unwashed hands does not defile a man."
+“Are you still so dull?”
+Jesus asked them.
+“Don’t you see that whatever enters the mouth goes into the stomach and then out of the body?
+But the things that come out of a person’s mouth come from the heart, and these defile them.
+For out of the heart come evil thoughts—murder, adultery, sexual immorality, theft, false testimony, slander.
+These are what defile a person; but eating with unwashed hands does not defile them.”

 The Lost Sheep - Matthew 18:12-14